Q&A: Transforming SAGE’s manufacturing process with industry 4.0

 In part.
 We developed the proof of concept and roll out strategy, so now SAGE is integrating the new process into the current way of doing things.
 This involves training for its staff on the new cutting machine, design process and working from digital drawings versus the physical prototype.

 SAGE will continue to work with Adelaide University on more research and development and will support three more student projects for Phase 2 next year.

 We’ve learnt that you can’t jump from point A – Z instantly.

 We need to lay out different milestones and contingencies to allow the business to integrate the change smoothly.
 For example we’ve got strategies around what happens if the wire cutting machine doesn’t behave in the way we expected, so we can still use the digital twin but not the machine and so on.

-Planning for all scenarios and work scale: A new wire processing machine and barcode scanner will replace the manual cutting of wires, and be avaliable to use for smaller orders, or when the large, fully automatic wire looming machine isn't available.
+Planning for all scenarios and work scale: A new wire processing machine and barcode scanner will replace the manual cutting of wires, and be available to use for smaller orders, or when the large, fully automatic wire looming machine isn't available.

 What are your 6 key lessons for companies wanting to leverage industry 4.0 efficiencies?

 - Do your research.
 It’s a very unknown framework for Australia now.
 Start by learning from what others in Europe and locally are doing but don’t copy them.
 Incorporate fundamental value they’re achieving into your own industry context.